Seasoned expats know too well that for a successful relocation, knowledge is the key.

 House prices are on the way up as the area becomes more popular, but they are generally lower than average.

 Saskatoon completes our list of the 10 best places to live in Canada.
-However, there is one more destination we would like to mention.
+However, there is another destination we would like to mention.
 It’s growing rapidly in popularity and could very soon climb into our top ten:

 Looking to get ahead of the trend and move to someone on the rise?

-Bang for buck, it’s one of the most affordable places to live without compromising on facilities and amenities.
+Bang for the buck, it’s one of the most affordable locations to live in Canada without compromising on facilities and amenities.

 Economically, the job market is dominated by the public sector.

-As more people discover the city’s delights, it is growing steadily and is set to become one of Canada’s nicest places to live.
+As more people discover the city’s delights, it is growing steadily and is set to become one of Canada’s nicest places to live in Canada.

 If ever you wanted to invest before a city becomes expensive, now is the time to move to Charlottetown.

-The only real ‘problem’ with Canada is that it’s such a vast nation with so much to offer that you have to spend time researching the different provinces to find your favourite area.
+The only real ‘problem’ with Canada is that it’s such a vast nation with so much to offer that you have to spend time researching the different provinces to find your favorite area.